 The 20 Fastest, Longest, Weirdest Station Wagons You Need To Know About

-The Wagon Most of Us Would Want to Own: Intermeccanica Mustang Wagon
+The Rare One Most of Us Would Want to Own: Intermeccanica Mustang Wagon

 Italian tuner Intermeccanica constructed and sold a wagon version of the Mustang after images of Ford’s prototype of their own wagon appeared.
 Since then there have been countless variations on the concept, like this very tasty panel wagon.